 Regulating a hospital medical staff involves balancing the interests of both the practitioner and the hospital.
 When those interests compete, there can be an adverse effect on patient care sufficient for the hospital to consider excluding the practitioner from the medical staff.
 Avoiding these mistakes and following the action steps suggested should resolve the sometimes competing interests in favor of the practitioner remaining on the medical staff.

-William L. Yocum, Esq.
+Written by: William L. Yocum, Esq.

-George E. Leonard, Esq.
+Peer reviewed by: George E. Leonard, Esq.

 “Hospitals and the Disruptive Health Care Practitioner—Is the Inability to Work With Others Enough to Warrant Exclusion?”
 24 Duquesne Law Review 377, 379 (1985).